 This happens more than you can imagine.
 People start practising walking every day to complete their physical requirement of activity during diabetes, and after a few weeks, they quietly realise, ‘they don’t rush to the bathroom as often anymore.’
 Funny how one small habit can fix two problems at once.
+And for times when accidents might still happen, using diapers for elders provides comfort, confidence, and protection, letting them stay active without worrying about unexpected leaks.

 Why Exercise Helps Sugar Levels